stacyphillipsea/historicfloodlevels/README.md

 * Height could probably be defined by the threshold value
 * Some code afterwards to try and identify time periods with peaks i.e. storm events
 * Data_dict only gets 3 sites at the moment, and this wouldn't work iteratively as user input is needed
+* Have used the 'stationOpened' parameter in the API to extend to full historical record

 ## Things that could be improved